trskop/command-wrapper/README.md

 ```

 For more information see [`command-wrapper(1)`](man/command-wrapper.1.md) which
 provides more information on how aliases are defined.
+To see what aliases are
+defined by default when
+`~/.local/lib/command-wrapper/command-wrapper config --init` is invoked
+(described more in [Installation](#installation) section) see
+[`dhall/init/command-wrapper/default/aliases-common.dhall`
+](./dhall/init/command-wrapper/default/aliases-common.dhall).

 ### Command Line Completion